What a frightening prospect is the destiny of the backslider! Yet even for the worst of us sinners, God offers hope.

 Reprinted with permission from the author, Paul Thigpen.

 Paul Thigpen, Ph.D, is the Editor of TAN Books, an imprint of Saint Benedict Press.
-An internationally known speaker, best-selling author and award-winning journalist, Paul has published forty-one books in a wide variety of genres and subjects, among them are The Rapture Trap: A Catholic Response to "End Times" Fever, My Visit to Hell; and The Burden: A Warning of Things to Come.
-His work has been circulated worldwide and translated into twelve languages.
-Paul graduated from Yale University in 1977 summa cum laude, Phi Beta Kappa, with Distinction in the Major of Religious Studies.
-At Emory University in Atlanta, he earned an M.A. and a Ph.D. in Historical Theology.
-He has served the Church as a theologian, historian, apologist, evangelist, and catechist in a number of settings, speaking frequently in Catholic and secular media broadcasts and at conferences, seminars, parish missions, and scholarly gatherings.
+Paul has published forty-three books, among them are Saints Who Battled Satan: Seventeen Holy Warriors Who Can Teach You How to Fight the Good Fight and Vanquish Your Ancient Enemy, The Burden: A Warning of Things to Come, The Rapture Trap: A Catholic Response to "End Times" Fever, My Visit to Hell; and The Burden: A Warning of Things to Come.
+Paul Thigpen graduated from Yale University in 1977 summa cum laude, Phi Beta Kappa.
 Formerly an ordained Protestant pastor, Paul entered the Catholic Church in 1993 with his wife, Leisa, and their two children.
-Visit Pauls website at www.paulthigpen.com .Copyright © 2014 Paul Thigpen
+Visit Pauls website at www.paulthigpen.com.Copyright © 2014 Paul Thigpen

 back to top